FBorowiec/tdd_with_gtest/README.md

 ## **Command line arguments**:
 Many command line options available for controlling how tests are run:
 * <code>--gtest_filter</code> : Regular expresions which indicate which tests should be run in the format of: TestCaseRegEx:TestRegEx
-* <code>--gtest_repear</code> : Repeats running the tests the specified number of times.
+* <code>--gtest_repeat</code> : Repeats running the tests the specified number of times.
 Can be very helpful for ensuring you don't have any flaky tests.
 * <code>--gtest_shuffle</code> : Runs the tests in a randomized order.
 Helps ensure no dependencies between the tests (as it shouldn't matter what order the tests are executed in)

+_Example:_

+<code>bazel run //path/to/unit:test -- --gtest_shuffle</code>

 ## **Best practices**:
 * Write the next simplest test case